 - Genetic Research: If

 a study involves genetic testing of samples collected from subjects, information about the risks of genetic testing as well as about the Genetic Information Nondiscrimination Act (GINA) (and its limitations) should be included.
-See the Genetic Information Nondiscrimination Act (GINA) document for template language regarding GINA.
+See the Document 19572 is unavailable at this time. document for template language regarding GINA.